MattJRG/locations-app/README.md

 All application state management is handled by the LocationStore which is a NgRx Store.

+Note - This application can be seen running the NgRx Component Store for the state management on branch " component-store-state".

 ## Development setup

 - Install node v16.14.0.